 Why You Need an Emergency Savings Fund

-Emergency funds can help you avoid going into debt in times of crisis.
+Emergency funds can help you avoid going into debt in times of hardship.
 If you have planned carefully, you may already have the money you need to pay the expense, which could reduce your stress during what will likely be a tense time in your life.
-Without an emergency fund, you may have to use an alternative payment option, such as a credit card, which could take a longer time to pay back, as well as accruing interest over time.
+Without an emergency fund, you may have to use an alternative payment option, such as a credit card, which could take a longer time to pay back, and incur interest over time

-There is no set dollar amount for an emergency fund, since expenses vary by person.
-A good rule of thumb is to have at least 3 months of regular expenses saved in case of emergency, or up to 12 months of expenses.
-Multiple factors affect how many months of expenses you want to save for, including:
+When thinking about how much an emergency fund should be, there’s no set dollar amount, since expenses vary by person.
+A good rule of thumb is to have at least 3 months of regular expenses saved in case of emergency, but you may want to save up to 12 months of expenses.
+Multiple factors affect how many months of expenses you should set aside, including: